ruby/www.ruby-lang.org/en/news/_posts/2013-12-13-maintenance-of-1-8-7-and-1-9-2.md

 ### Words of encouragement

-We would like to take this chance to strongly encourage you upgrade to a supported version of Ruby as soon as possible.
+We would like to take this chance to strongly encourage you to upgrade to a supported version of Ruby as soon as possible.
 Many ruby-core members have put countless hours into improving the performance and features of Ruby in 2.0+ and we wish you would take advantage of it.